section-engineering-education/engineering-education/articles/consuming-unsplash-api-using-node.js-graphql-api/index.md

 - With that, you are ready for the next step.

 ### Setting up the development server

-To follow along, clone this [Github repository](https://github.com/mwangiKibui/unsplash_api_graph_ql_server.git).
-In the repo, there is the start and the final folder.
+To follow along, clone this [GitHub repository](https://github.com/mwangiKibui/unsplash_api_graph_ql_server.git).
+In the repo, you will find the start and the final folder.

 The start folder is where we will be implementing the functionality throughout this article.
 The final folder is already implemented and you are free to check it out in case you encounter any errors.

-Tp get started, follow the following guidelines:
+To get started, follow the following guidelines:

 - Shift to the start folder: